Black Hills Fishing Report

 Castle Creek (Central Black Hills):

-Fishing well below Deerfield Dam.
+Hopper fishing is solid on the stretch below Deerfield Dam.
 Good dry-dropper water.
-Fish a yellow stimulator with a dropper of a small copper john.
+Fish a small rainy's grand hopper or solitude pany dropper hopper with a dropper of a small copper john.
 The zebra copper john is a killer bug on castle.

 Spearfish Creek (Northern Black Hills):